lmfit/asteval/doc/api.rst

 .. _node_table:

-**Table of optional Python AST nodes used asteval.** The minimal configuration excludes all of the nodes listed, to give a bare-bones mathemetical language but will full support for Python data types and array slicing.
+**Table of optional Python AST nodes used asteval.** The minimal configuration excludes all of the nodes listed, to give a bare-bones mathematical language but will full support for Python data types and array slicing.

   +----------------+----------------------+-------------------+-------------------+